 The following are key actions that KCRHA can take on the three levels of service provider organizations, network of homeless services, and system-to-system connections to ultimately improve outcomes and work towards our overall goal to “Bring unsheltered people inside in a way that meets their needs for safety, stability and healing, as quickly as possible to prevent death and further harm.”

 All these actions can be achieved under the current allocated budget and do not require additional funding.

+The activities in the table indicate when an activity will begin, but the anticipation is that all activities will be completed or implemented by the end of the five year period of the effective plan.